ximtech/ai-meter/README.md

 - Self-sufficient file server with all containing images, icons, css, js, fonts etc
 - Long autonomous work from inner battery (up to 3 years)

-## In progress
+## TODO

-- Tensorflow Lite integration and image recognition
+- Tensorflow Lite integration and image recognition ⬜
-- Caption DNS instead hardcoded IP for web view
+- Caption DNS instead hardcoded IP for web view ⬜
-- Wi-Fi password and other sensitive data asymmetric encryption
+- Wi-Fi password and other sensitive data asymmetric encryption ⬜
-- File system control in an admin panel
+- File system control in an admin panel ✅

 ## Table of Contents